sandokim/DeeplearningKnowledge/Attention_Dilation_U-Net.md

 ### How Attention Mechanisms work

 The idea of attention mechanisms is to generate a context vector which assigns weights on the input sequence.
 Thus, the signal highlights the salient feature of the sequence conditioned on the current word while suppressing the irrelevant counter-parts, making the prediction more contextualised.

+Here, we demonstrate that the same objective can be achieved by integrating attention gates (AGs) in a standard CNN model.
+This does not require the training of multiple models and a large number of extra model parameters.
+In contrast to the localisation model in multi-stage CNNs, AGs progressively suppress feature responses in irrelevant background regions without the requirement to crop a ROI between networks.